TinkerTools/tinkerdoc/text/key/index.rst

 .. index:: BONDTERM

-BONDTERM [NONE/ONLY]
+BONDTERM [NONE / ONLY]
    Controls use of the bond stretching potential energy term.
 In the absence of a modifying option, this keyword turns on use of the potential.
 The NONE option turns off use of this potential energy term.
 The ONLY option turns off all potential energy terms except for this one.

 .. index:: BONDTYPE

-BONDTYPE [HARMONIC/MORSE]
+BONDTYPE [HARMONIC / MORSE]
     Chooses the functional form of the bond stretching potential.
 The HARMONIC option selects a Taylor series expansion containing terms from harmonic through quartic.
 The MORSE option selects a Morse potential fit to the ideal bond length and stretching force constant parameter values.
 The default is to use the HARMONIC potential.

 .. index:: BONDUNIT